Pylons/pyramid/docs/glossary.rst

      file.
 It was developed by Ian Bicking.

    Chameleon
-     `chameleon <http://chameleon.repoze.org>`_ is an attribute
+     `chameleon <http://chameleon.repoze.org>`_ is an attribute language
-     language template compiler which supports both the :term:`ZPT` and :term:`Genshi` templating specifications.
+     template compiler which supports the :term:`ZPT` templating specification.
 It is written and maintained by Malthe Borch.
-It has several extensions, such as the ability to use bracketed (Genshi-style) ``${name}`` syntax, even within ZPT.
-It is also much faster than the reference implementations of both ZPT and Genshi.  :app:`Pyramid` offers Chameleon templating out of the box in ZPT and text flavors.
+It has several extensions, such as the ability to use bracketed (Mako-style) ``${name}`` syntax.
+It is also much faster than the reference implementation of ZPT.  :app:`Pyramid` offers Chameleon templating out of the box in ZPT and text flavors.

    ZPT
      The `Zope Page Template <http://wiki.zope.org/ZPT/FrontPage>`_